exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

   * Exasol's [docker-db](https://github.com/exasol/docker-db)
   * MySQL server installed via package

+### Note for Windows Users

+Please note that this tutorial is _not_ tested on the Windows Subsystem for Linux (WSL).

+We recommend using a Ubuntu VM when working with Windows.
+E.g. powered by [Virtualbox](https://www.virtualbox.org/).

 ## Installing the Software

 1. Update the machine you are using